-- Floppy Disk Local: Remove the floppy disk from the floppy drive attached to the server. - Floppy Disk Remote: Remove the floppy disk from the JavaRConsole server. - Floppy Image: Deselect Floppy Image from the JavaRConsole Devices menu.
+- Floppy Disk Local: Remove the floppy disk from the floppy drive attached to the server. - Floppy Disk Remote: Remove the floppy disk from the JavaRConsole server. - Floppy Image (only supported for server modules using ILOM): Deselect Floppy Image from the JavaRConsole Devices menu.